saibhaskarpuram-cmyk/VLSI-WORKSHOP/MODULE-5/README.md

 end
 ```

-Now every possible value of `sel` results in an assignment to `y`.
+Now every possible value of `sel` produces an assignment to `y`.

-Using a `default` branch is especially useful when the number of possible input combinations is large or when only a few specific cases need individual handling.
+A `default` branch is particularly useful when many combinations exist but only a few require individual handling.

 ---

 ## 5. Complete `case` and Multiplexer Logic

-A complete `case` statement can naturally describe multiplexer behavior.
+A complete `case` statement can be used to describe multiplexer functionality.

 ### `partial_case_assign.v`